 Made of Star-Stuff: Imagining Outsides at the Center of the World

 We are all made of stars that exploded.
 The simple specs of celestial dust came together through complex processes to form individuals that are so diverse yet connected at the same time.
-This imagination of matters and materials could inspire the imagination of individual experiences, furthermore generating the ever-evolving imagination for time, space, and geography.
-The ties between seemingly unrelated peoples, places, and imaginations can thus be created.
+This imagination of matters and materials can inspire the imagination of experiences, driving the ever-evolving imagination for time, space, and geography.
+Ties between seemingly unrelated peoples, places, and imaginations can thus be created.

-Made of Star-Stuff is a long-term project investigating the “Outsider” identities in Hong Kong, Taiwan, and Elsewhere.
-Beginning in spring 2015, the project involves border-crossing bodies of asylum seekers, refugees, migrant workers, Chinese brides, and new immigrants residing in Hong Kong and Taiwan.
-Often considered “inauthentic” where they are, these individuals in Diaspora are disprivileged by systematic oppression stemming from laws and regulations, identity profiling, and types of labor they perform.
+Made of Star-Stuff is an evolving project investigating the diasporic identities in Hong Kong, Taiwan, and Elsewhere.
+Launched in spring 2015, the project engages with asylum seekers, refugees, migrant workers, Chinese brides, and new immigrants residing in Hong Kong and Taiwan.
+Narratives collected in the forms of texts, drawings, objects, and audio-video recordings are passed on to diverse individuals for further interpretation, forming “story-webs” built on shared and extended experiences.